rdkit/rdkit/Docs/Book/GettingStartedInPython.rst

 there should be no need to use a minimisation step to clean up the structures.

+More detailed information about the conformer generator and the parameters controlling it can be found in the "RDKit Book".

 Since the 2018.09 release of the RDKit, ETKDG is the default conformation generation method.

 The full process of embedding a molecule is easier than all the above verbiage makes it sound: